Become an expert in the identification and culture of tropicals

 select plants that prefer the climate - disregard plants that do not cope well with humidity.

 Coastal districts have their own share of gardening problems.
 The climate tends to be slightly warmer in winter and cooler in summer than areas a little inland due to shore breezes.
-Plants therefore placed in a protected site away from costal winds tend to grow fast and healthy.
+Plants therefore placed in a protected site away from coastal winds tend to grow fast and healthy.

 Plants exposed to coastal winds may be subjected to salt spray.
 This is regarded as the biggest problem for coastal gardeners.
 The selection of plants must therefore suit the general climate, tolerate coastal winds, withstand salt deposits on leaves and the ground, plus survive on usually sand, low fertility soils that do not hold a lot of moisture.